Govt Provides Rs112.56 Mln For Trout Fish Farming Development - UrduPoint

 Govt Provides Rs112.56 Mln For Trout Fish Farming Development

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jan, 2021 ) :Federal government had provided Rs 112.56 million for the project promotion of trout farming in Northern Areas of the country under Prime Minister National Agricultural Emergency Program.
+Federal government had provided Rs 112.56 million for the project promotion of trout farming in Northern Areas of the country under Prime Minister National Agricultural Emergency Program in order to promote fish farming in potential areas of the country

-The government had initiated pilot shrimp framing cluster development with objectives of the Project to promotion of shrimp aquaculture in inland areas, said an official in the Ministry of National food Security and Research.
+ISLAMABAD, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2021 ) :Federal government had provided Rs 112.56 million for the project promotion of trout farming in Northern Areas of the country under Prime Minister National Agricultural Emergency Program in order to promote fish farming in potential areas of the country.

-Talking to APP here on Tuesday, he said that other aim of the initiative was development of shrimp value chain, support services and legal framework for livelihood and job creation for rural people.
+The government had initiated pilot shrimp framing cluster development program with objectives to promotion of shrimp aquaculture in inland areas, said an official in the Ministry of National food Security and Research.

-He further informed that other objective was to enhance export earnings from inland aquaculture.
+Talking to APP he said that other aim of the initiative was development of shrimp value chain, support services and legal framework for livelihood and job creation for rural people, besides enhancing export earnings from inland aquaculture farming.

-Meanwhile, Rs38.60 million had also provided the project management units of the cage culture cluster development project for optimal utilisation of natural water resources, he said adding that it would help in up scaling cage culture technology across Pakistan.
+Meanwhile, Rs38.60 million was also provided the project management units of the cage culture cluster development project for optimal utilization of natural water resources, he said adding that it would help in up scaling cage culture technology across Pakistan.

-The project had provided livelihood and job creation for rural people and Increased per capita fish consumption, besides enhancing export earnings from cage aquaculture.
+The project had provided livelihood opportunities and job creation for rural people and Increased per capita fish consumption, besides enhancing export earnings from cage aquaculture, he added.

 It is worth mentioning here that country earned $166.376 million by exporting about 73,421 million tons of fish and fish preparation during first five months of current financial year as compared the exports of corresponding period of last year.